Welcome Back! April 18, 2021

 Adam Houser, Associate Pastor

 I long to see people live whole, meaningful lives in Jesus Christ.
 Being part of a church community is one aspect of that.
 Our congregation is made up of people that are seeking to follow Jesus and to bring Jesus’ love to everyone that we meet.
 We encourage each other in faith and in life.
 I currently live in the village of Lowville with my wife, Nicole, and our four young boys.
-In addition to serving part time at Lowville Mennonite Church, I also work part-time as Adventure Education Director at Beaver Camp. ~Adam Houser
+In addition to serving part time at Lowville Mennonite Church, I also drive bus for Lewis County Public Transportation. ~Adam Houser